-Brigham and Women’s Hospital (BWH) four-year urology training program accepts three new residents and graduates three residents each year.
-All urology residents spend one preliminary year in the BWH general surgery residency program prior to commencement of their urology training in the PGY-2 year.
+The Brigham and Women’s Hospital four-year urology training program accepts three new residents and graduates three residents each year.
+All urology residents spend one preliminary year in the Brigham general surgery residency program prior to commencement of their urology training in the PGY-2 year.

-All four hospitals have active emergency rooms; BWH is a designated Level 1 Trauma Center.
+All four hospitals have active emergency rooms; the Brigham is a designated Level 1 trauma center.

 Brigham and Women’s Faulkner Hospital Faculty

 Rotations during the clinical years provide exposure to all aspects of general urologic diagnosis and treatment and offer an unusually extensive experience in pediatric urology, endocrine and renovascular surgery, urologic oncology, endourology, ESWL, laparoscopy, impotence, infertility and reconstructive urology.

 Residents rotate at hospitals other than the Brigham.
 The rotation at Brigham and Women’s Faulkner Hospital exposes residents to the management of urologic problems in a community hospital.
 Pediatric rotations at Boston Children's Hospital provide exposure to complex and common pediatric urologic problems.
 Lastly, the training program incorporates urology rotations at the VA Boston Healthcare System campuses in West Roxbury and Jamaica Plain.
 The West Roxbury campus has a full urologic service.

 Joint teaching rounds with radiology, nephrology and pathology supplement basic clinical instruction.
 Clinical teaching rounds are held at each of the hospitals with key members of faculty.
 Distinguished national and international lecturers are often invited as guests.
 Intensive exposure to selected topics of basic science, endocrinology, genetics and medical advances is achieved during weekly teaching seminars, monthly journal clubs and selected Grand Rounds.